alexeyxo/protobuf-swift/README.md

 6.`./build.sh`

-7.Add `/src/runtime-pb-swift/` folder in your project.
+7.Add `/src/ProtocolBuffers/ProtocolBuffers.xcodeproj` in your project.